Gatto Rosso

 What should I wear to Gatto Rosso?

-The dining room is described as simple and well-maintained, the restaurant has been run by the same family for three generations — this is not a place that signals a formal dress code.
-Neat, comfortable clothes are appropriate; there is no indication that dressing up is expected or that casual dress would be out of place.
+The dining room is simple and well-maintained, the restaurant has been run by the same family for three generations; this is not a place that signals a formal dress code.
+Neat, comfortable clothes are appropriate; dressing up is not expected, casual dress is not out of place.

 Can Gatto Rosso accommodate groups?

-The venue data does not specify private dining or group capacity, so large bookings should be confirmed directly with the restaurant.
+For larger parties, contact the restaurant in advance to confirm capacity and any group booking arrangements.
 Given its long-established, family-run character and relatively modest dining room, groups larger than six should check availability in advance rather than assume space.

 Is the tasting menu worth it at Gatto Rosso?

-Menu format details are not documented in the available data, so we cannot confirm whether a tasting menu is offered.
-What is confirmed is that the menu focuses exclusively on fish dishes — if that format suits your table, the Michelin Plate status at a €€ price point suggests the kitchen's output is worth exploring across multiple courses where possible.
+Gatto Rosso works best as a traditional fish-focused trattoria rather than a tasting-menu destination.
+If that format suits your table, the Michelin Plate status at a €€ price point suggests the kitchen's output is worth exploring across multiple courses where possible.